 Research Interests

 My research projects are unified by the theme of unjust inequality.
-I am particularly interested in how we might describe and evaluate unjust inequalities in various contexts, such as everyday choices, institutions, and inquiry.
+I am particularly interested in how we might describe and evaluate inequalities in various contexts, including our everyday choices, institutions, and inquiry.

 Manuscripts Under Preparation

-A paper on the irrelevance view of wrongful discrimination
+A paper on the irrelevance view of discrimination

 A paper on distinctive wrongs and their role in moral inquiry

-A paper on affirmative action and procedural fairness (with James Bernard Willoughby)
+A paper on affirmative action and tie-breaking (with James Bernard Willoughby)

 A paper on epistemic respect and moral encroachment (with Brandon Yip)